 - The applicant must submit to and pass a criminal background check within the 30-day period before the externship starts.
-(No felony convictions that occurred within the last ten (10) years and any conviction that was drug or pharmacy-related). - Allied health students must submit to and pass a drug screen within the 30-day period before the externship starts.
-Inconclusive test results (such as dilute and insufficient samples) will require the applicant to be retested at their expense.
+(No felony convictions that occurred within the last ten (10) years and any drug or pharmacy-related conviction). - Allied health students must submit to and pass a drug screen within the 30-day period of the externship start date.
+Inconclusive test results (such as dilute and insufficient samples) will require applicants to be retested at their expense.
 The applicant is responsible for the additional testing cost.
 The retest must be completed within 24 hours of receiving the notification on the first test.
-A second inconclusive test result (such as a dilute sample or insufficient sample) will be considered a positive drug test. - The student must meet the health and immunization requirements at least 6 weeks prior to starting the externship/clinical portion of the program: - The student must either present documentation of having had the Hepatitis B vaccination series or must complete the first two Hepatitis B injections at least 6 weeks before the start of the externship.
+A second inconclusive test result (such as a dilute or insufficient sample) will be considered a positive drug test. - The student must meet the health and immunization requirements at least 6 weeks prior to starting the externship/clinical portion of the program: - The student must either present documentation of having had the Hepatitis B vaccination series or must complete the first two Hepatitis B injections at least 6 weeks before the start of the externship.